 And the rates for award stays are far better than we expected.
 A standard room starts at just 58,000 Hilton Honors points.
 Considering the Palazzo and Venetian charge at least 60,000 IHG points per night, that’s more than reasonable.

 For a weekend stay at the Waldorf Astoria Las Vegas, 73,000-80,000 points per night looks to be the norm.

 Getting Hilton Points

 Luckily, there are plenty of options to pile up Hilton Honors points.
-The American Express Hilton Honors Ascend card is still offering 100,000 bonus points after spending $2,000 in three months.
-That card also comes with some great benefits like Priority Pass Select membership for airport lounges, automatic Hilton Gold status and more.
+Hilton Honors American Express Surpass Card is still offering 125,000 bonus points after spending $2,000 in three months.
+That card also comes with some great benefits like Priority Pass Select membership for airport lounges, automatic Hilton Gold status, and more.

 And our reader Dave, who tipped us off to this story, tells us that the American Express Hilton Aspire card’s $250 annual resort credit also now applies to reservations at the Waldorf Astoria Las Vegas.
 So that’s another card worth looking into.
 Further, the card comes with a weekend night certificate that can be redeemed for a night at the property.

 Hilton also makes it incredibly easy to pool points with fellow Honors members, making award stays even easier.
 You can combine points with up to 10 other members, with few restrictions on who qualifies.